 The S.S.
-Legacy steamed its way westward, towards mouth of the Pacific Ocean, as Lewis and Clark did in 1805.
+Legacy steamed its way westward, towards Astoria and mouth of the Pacific Ocean, as Lewis and Clark did in 1805.
 As we drew closer to the coast, the weather quickly began to deteriorate.
 Jackets came out from their suitcases.
 The early autumn heatwave that we enjoyed all week segued into a chilly, mist-shrouded morning.
 Not enough to dampen our spirits.
 Only our shoes.

 Dressed for the weather, we headed ashore to our motor coach and a trip across the river.